mtudury/hastepad/README.md

 - Live saving : Do not loose your work when closing your browser
 - List documents
 - Delete document
+- Choose filename : Simply type it in the url (Filename extension will allow syntax highlighting)

 It currently only works with storage type : file.

-It main usage would be like a notepad online (mono user)
+It main usage would be like a notepad online

+The concurency limit is : One user per document at the same time.

 It does not have exactly the same purpose of original haste (no edit/no delete needed nor wanted in original version) so choose accordingly to your needs